daphnia project

 Freshwater ecology • biomonitoring • public health

-Daphnia Project connects aquatic ecology with everyday human health by exploring how sensitive freshwater organisms respond to changing water conditions, contaminants, and environmental stress.
+Daphnia Project connects aquatic ecology with everyday human health by exposing how sensitive freshwater organisms respond to pollution, toxic contamination, and declining water conditions.

 Mission